avadev/Avalara-AvaTax-for-Magento2/docs/getting-started.md

 This is the recommended installation method as it allows you to easily update the extension in the future. **Important:** Installation must be performed by an experienced Magento developer and these instructions assume that is the case.
 Installation support can only be provided to developers.

-1. Require the desired version of AvaTax (see [note above](#version-notes) for differences in the versions).
+1. Require the desired version of AvaTax.
 Latest version can be installed by running following command:

    ```
    composer require avalara/avatax-magento:2.1.0